hashgraph/stablecoin-studio/README.md

 It's crucial to note that there is a time constraint for multisig transactions: they must be signed and submitted within three minutes of their initiation.
 If this timeframe is not met, the Hedera DLT will consider these transactions as expired and reject them.

-> The functionality has a limitation: Complex keys must have only one level, in other words, key list and threshold keys must contain only ED25519/ECDSA keys, they cannot contain firther key lists and/or threshold keys.
+> The functionality has a limitation: Complex keys must have only one level, in other words, key list and threshold keys must contain only ED25519/ECDSA keys, they cannot contain further key lists and/or threshold keys.

 ### Steps to deploy a multisig-managed stablecoin